wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 Administering your VNET is done through the Virtual Network UI or Powershell.

-Because this capability places the Azure Websites into your VNET it means that your apps hosted in your ASE can now access resources made available through ExpressRoute or Site to Site VPNs directly.
-The apps within your Azure Websites Environments do not require additional networking features to access resources available to the VNET hosting your Azure Websites Environment.
+Because this capability places the Azure into your VNET it means that your apps hosted in your ASE can now access resources made available through ExpressRoute or Site to Site VPNs directly.
+The apps within your Azure Environments do not require additional networking features to access resources available to the VNET hosting your Azure Environment.
 This means you don't need to use VNET Integration or Hybrid Connections to get to resources in or connected to your VNET.
 You can still use both of those features though to access resources in networks that are not connected to your VNET.
 For example you can use VNET Integration to integrate with a VNET that is in your subscription but isn't connected to the VNET that your ASE is in.
 You can still also use Hybrid Connections to access resources in other networks just like you normally can.

 If you do have your VNET configured with an ExpressRoute VPN you should be aware of some of the routing needs that an ASE has.
 There are some user defined route (UDR) configurations that are incompatible with an ASE.
-For more details around running an ASE in a VNET with ExpressRoute see the document here: [Running an Azure Websites Environment in a VNET with ExpressRoute][ExpressRoute]
+For more details around running an ASE in a VNET with ExpressRoute see the document here: [Running an Azure Environment in a VNET with ExpressRoute][ExpressRoute]

 You can also now control access to your apps using Network Security Groups.
-This capability allows you to lock down your Azure Websites Environment to just the IP addresses you wish to restrict it to.
-For more information around how to do that see the document here [How to Control Inbound Traffic in an Azure Websites Environment](/documentation/articles/app-service-app-service-environment-control-inbound-traffic).
+This capability allows you to lock down your Azure Environment to just the IP addresses you wish to restrict it to.
+For more information around how to do that see the document here [How to Control Inbound Traffic in an Azure Environment](/documentation/articles/app-service-app-service-environment-control-inbound-traffic).

-## Deleting an Azure Websites Environment ##
+## Deleting an Azure Environment ##

-If you want to delete an Azure Websites Environment then simply use the Delete action at the top of the Azure Websites Environment blade.
-When you do this you will be prompted to enter the name of your Azure Websites Environment to confirm that you really want to do this.
-NOTE: When you delete an Azure Websites Environment you delete all the content within it as well.
+If you want to delete an Azure Environment then simply use the Delete action at the top of the Azure Environment blade.
+When you do this you will be prompted to enter the name of your Azure Environment to confirm that you really want to do this.
+NOTE: When you delete an Azure Environment you delete all the content within it as well.

 ![][9]

 ## Getting started

-To get started with Azure Websites Environments, see [How To Create An Azure Websites Environment](/documentation/articles/app-service-web-how-to-create-an-app-service-environment)
+To get started with Azure Environments, see [How To Create An Azure Environment](/documentation/articles/app-service-web-how-to-create-an-app-service-environment)

-For more information about the Azure Websites platform, see [Azure Websites](/documentation/services/web-sites).
+For more information about the Azure platform, see [Azure Web App](/documentation/services/web-sites).

 [AZURE.INCLUDE [app-service-web-whats-changed](../includes/app-service-web-whats-changed.md)]